Widezadenis/LengthOfStay-Project/README.md

 <img width="830" height="902" alt="image" src="https://github.com/user-attachments/assets/257a1810-22a0-4372-8bfb-d8d67d87d10e" />

    * Do weekend admissions stay longer because of fewer specialists?
-      * Findings:
-         * weekend admissions have the same legnth of stays with weekdays which does not confirm my hypothesis that weekend stays would be longer because of less specialists.
+      * Findings: weekend admissions have the same legnth of stays with weekdays which does not confirm my hypothesis that weekend stays would be longer because of less specialists.
 <img width="830" height="902" alt="image" src="https://github.com/user-attachments/assets/329ce1b0-72e8-4641-ae09-144910267d82" />

    * Which conditions affect length of stay?
-      * Findings: Dialysis has highest impact on the length of stay and Asthma has the least
+      * Findings: Dialysis has the highest impact on the length of stay and Asthma has the least

 | Condition | Present | Absent | Impact |
 | ---  | --- | --- | --- |